Skip to main content

 Georgia's high concentration of degree-seeking students and top-tier colleges and universities make the state one of the country’s richest in top-level talent.
 These institutions also offer companies access to cutting-edge research and development partnerships.

-• Since 2012, there has been a 7% increase in the number of graduates skilled in supporting Georgia's fabricated metal manufacturing operations.
+• Since 2014, there has been a 34% increase in the number of graduates skilled in supporting Georgia's fabricated metal manufacturing operations.

-Fabricated Metal Industry Overview
+Metal Industry Overview

-Fabricated Metal in Georgia
+Metal Manufacturing in Georgia